 - 7. The preferred option at Tuam Street is to upgrade the existing pedestrian crossing by replacing the existing cobbles with stamped asphalt and to rearrange parking to the east of the Civic Offices on the north side of Tuam Street.
 Pedestrian crossing warning lights will be installed at the same time as the crossing upgrade. - 8.
-It is recommended that the Board support the safety works proposed for Tuam Street pedestrian crossing (as detailed in Attachment 1) to the Council, to proceed to implementation.
+The Hagley/Ferrymead Community Board does not have delegated authority to approve the safety works proposed for the Tuam Street pedestrian crossing (as detailed in Attachment 1).
+The Board does however, have recommendatory powers to the Council.